alco-company/mortimer-bellis/WORKLOG.md

 * upgrading SolidQueue to 0.8.0 - aiming for 1.0.0 further down the road
 * trying to make config work for enhancedsqlite3-adapter
+* going full Monty on upgrading Rails to 8.0.0 - and all gems

 ### 18/11/2024